Feedback, FAQ and Support

-If you have a question or need clarification on the content of the books you will find your answers among the 800+ on this page.
+If you have a question or need clarification on the content of the books you will find your answers.

 Can you resend my download link for the books?
 I haven’t received them.

 The links will have been sent to the address you used at checkout with Paypal.
 Please check that address, including your spam folder.
 If you have any trouble just shoot us an email and we’ll fix it.

 I purchased the first editions but didn't receive download links for the second edition update.
 Can you send them again?